 Costa Rica is just a little dot on the map in Central America, smaller than many U.S. states, but it’s one of the most popular international destinations for Americans, getting close to two million of them each year.
-If you’re a budget traveler though, that’s not a good thing: this is the most expensive country in Central America, though Belize is a close second.
+If you’re a budget traveler though, that’s not a good thing: Costa Rica travel prices are the most expensive in Central America, though Belize is a close second.
 As I’ve said before, this destination is not a bargain.

 The good news is that prices and exchange rates always stay roughly the same.
 The bad news is, those prices are always about 1/3 higher than those in Panama and about double those in Nicaragua and Guatemala.
 Plus what you get for your money does not seem like a good value sometimes.
 The roads have improved considerably in some areas, but here’s what one of the “national highways” looks like in the Nicoya Peninsula where I was a few months ago.